If you like what you see here, please consider donating to help us succeed in 2021!

 - In 2020, PFC created a new enrichment course for Health and Sanitation.

 - In March, ASA unveiled a new report on best approaches to resolving the conflict of laws between the federal and state governments regarding the regulation of medical cannabis.
 The report, Ending the Federal Conflict: Changing the Paradigm on Medical Cannabis, calls for either descheduling cannabis or rescheduling it to a new classification that would allow for cannabis to be used as a frontline medication.
-ASA is also urging the creation of a new federal agency, the Office of Medical Cannabis Control (OMCC) that would have centralized regulatory authority over medical cannabis research, production, and distribution.
+ASA is also urging the creation of a new federal agency, the Office of Medical Cannabis and Cannabinoid Control (OMCCC) that would have centralized regulatory authority over medical cannabis research, production, and distribution.

 - In September, ASA published our 2020 State of the States Report.
 This annual analysis and comparison of medical cannabis programs across states featured two new additions: the scoring of state COVID responses and the addition of End Pain Not Lives scoring.
 This report marked the first time ASA has issued an A grade to a state medical cannabis program.